redis-developer/demo-movie-app-redisearch-java/README.md

 This Docker Compose will start:

-1. RediSearch instance on port 6380, and import all movies, actors and create indexes
+1.Redis Searchinstance on port 6380, and import all movies, actors and create indexes
 1. The Java REST Service available on port 8085
 1. The frontend on port 8084